AnOliveBranch/SoupRoles/README.md

   - color
     - The hexadecimal or RGB color code for the bar on the left of the embed
     - Not required, defaults to dark grey
-  - channel
-    - The channel to post the embed in
-    - Not required, defaults to the current channel

 Examples:
-  - `/embed create content:Select your roles here! title:Role Selector color:42be9a channel:#roles`
+  - `/embed create content:Select your roles here! title:Role Selector color:42be9a`
   - `/embed create content:Select some roles`

 ### /embed update